Aggregate-Intellect/maven-course/assignments/week_05/README.md

 ### Option 1: Deploying to LangGraph Cloud
 LangGraph Cloud is a managed service for deploying and hosting LangGraph applications.
 It allows you to expose the functionality of your LangGraph system through Assistants—an abstraction that provides API endpoints for your cognitive graph architecture.

-If your agentic system is functioning locally on LangGraph Studio or your terminal, your next step is to deploy it to the cloud, making it accessible from anywhere, similar to a production application.
+If your agentic system is functioning locally on LangGraph Studio or your terminal, your next step is to deploy it to the cloud, making it accessible from anywhere, similar to a production-grade application.

 To deploy your LangGraph application to LangGraph Cloud, refer to the following guide: